Integration of Master Planning with Design

-Since PERA represents the full life cycle of the Enterprise, all existing Enterprise documents and tools can be fit within its structure.
-As the Enterprise is developed, and increasing levels of detail are defined, it is possible to see how each of the contributing groups and their "deliverables" are related to the others.
+Since PERA represents the full life cycle of the Enterprise, interfaces with existing Enterprise documents and tools may be accomplished at the beginning and the end of each phase.
+As the Enterprise is developed, and increasing levels of detail are defined, it is possible to see how each of the contributing "Principal Roles" and their "deliverables" are related to the others.

-Since PERA is a GERAM, and can be used to represent any enterprise, similar deliverables, tools, products, etc. which are used in different industries can be related, and perhaps also rationalized.
+Since PERA is a GERAM, it can be used to represent any enterprise, including the deliverables, tools, products, etc. which are used in different industries.

 What is PERA - 10141 Bytes